Win the Network: Strategy for Modern Ecosystems

 Ecosystems are living organisms.
 They evolve.
 If your organization can’t keep up, the network will collapse.

-The difference between a failed startup and a market-defining ecosystem is the quality of the strategy.
+The difference between a failing startup and a market-defining ecosystem is the quality of the strategy.

 You can try to do this manually, spending hours on formatting and losing track of how your PESTLE insights affect your Balanced Scorecard.
 Or, you can use a professional-grade suite designed for the modern strategist.